Is this program right for you?

 Students have the option to complete the program full time, on campus, or online.

 The full time, face-to-face program is offered at JIBC's New Westminster campus.
 Five courses will be completed each semester during the Fall and Winter semesters.

 The online format consists of assignments, exams and evaluations delivered online.
+Courses are delivered in an asynchronous manner, where students study at a pace that works for them and are not required to attend scheduled lectures or activities.
 Courses will be offered year round during the Winter, Spring-Summer and Fall semesters.
 Students will have up to five years to complete all 20 courses in the program.

 There are two intakes each year in September and January

 Tuition is $641.87 per course (as of April 1, 2020).

 - Textbooks & equipment additional cost (purchased from JIBC Store)